Collegium Canisianum

 Worth knowing

 The colossal building of the Jesuit dormitory and chapel occupies a worthy place in the Saggen residential neighbourhood.
 If you look from Villa Blanka just above Innsbruck onto Saggen, the first thing you see is the Canisianum dominating the entire street like a palace with its more than 20 window axes across its width.
 The entrance with the Ionic column portico and the tower with lantern rising above it form a beautiful unit.
-The mosaic on the façade, which shows St Peter Canisius teaching the common people, was designed by the Tyrolean Stained Glass and Mosaic Institute.
+The mosaic on the façade, which shows St Peter Canisius teaching the common people, was created by the Tyrolean Glass Painting and Mosaic Institute designed.

 The Collegium Canisianum is the second piece of the Jesuit influence on Innsbruck's educational landscape, alongside the Jesuit church with its theological faculty, which is still visible in the cityscape today.
-As early as 1587, the Nikolai House in today's Universitätsstraße as a boarding school for destitute pupils of the Latin school run by the Jesuits.
-The pupils were maintained at the expense of the archducal court.
-In return, the pupils had to pray rosaries and litanies for Archduke Ferdinand's salvation.
+As early as 1587, the Nikolai House in today's Universitätsstraße as a convent for destitute pupils of the Latin school run by the Jesuits.
+The pupils were entertained at the expense of the archducal court or wealthy citizens.
+In return, the pupils had to pray rosaries and litanies for the salvation of the noble patron.
 After the founding of the University of Innsbruck in 1669, it served young theologians as a convent for the theological faculty.

 In 1911, the Collegium Canisianum opened its doors to 276 seminarians from all over the world.
 A member of the Habsburgs was not present at the opening, in the Innsbrucker Nachrichten konnte man am 28.
 Oktober aber den „kaiserlichen Dank“ zum Projekt lesen: